DavidGoodwin/RedditWallpaper/README.md

 RedditWallpaper
 ==========
-redditWallpaper.sh
+redditWallpaper.php
 ------------------
-This downloads some wallpapers from http://www.reddit.com/r/wallpapers "hot" page to a directory of your choice.
+This downloads some (10?) wallpapers from http://www.reddit.com/r/wallpapers to a directory of your choice.

 It backs up the ones from the previous execution to another directory of your choice.

 randomWallpaper.sh
 --------------------